-This report first summarizes the climate and meteorology of the study area, then summarizes the hydrology and estimates a basin water balance.
+The report first summarizes the climate and meteorology of the study area, then summarizes the hydrology and estimates a basin water balance.
 Then the geological and hydrogeological framework is presented.
 These are used to formulate and present a conceptual model of the system.
 Then the data available for model calibration are presented, followed by the details of the numerical model and results of the model calibration.
-Finally, model projections are presented that are used to evaluate the hydrologic and hydrogeologic effects of the proposed mining Project.
+Finally, sensitivity of model results to unknown parameters is evaluated.
+Model projections of the effects of the proposed mining project are reported separately.